 Mr. Zavareei is married to Dr. Natalie Zavareei and has three daughters, Hayden, Jordan and Isabella.
-He is a member of the Board of Directors of Public Justice and is the President of Hayden’s Journey of Inspiration, a non-profit that provides housing to families of pediatric stem cell transplant recipients.
+He is a member of the Executive Committee of Board of Directors of Public Justice and is the President of Hayden’s Journey of Inspiration, a non-profit that provides housing to families of pediatric stem cell transplant recipients.

 Mr. Zavareei is admitted to the Bar of the District of Columbia, Bar of the State of California, the Bar of the State of Maryland, the District of Columbia Court of Appeals, the Maryland Court of Appeals, and the Supreme Court of the United States.

 Mr. Zavareei is also admitted to practice before the following appeals and district courts: